WaterDJiang/syncflow-notion-to-lark/README.md

 - Map Notion properties to Bitable fields
 - Bulk import records using the official Bitable batch create API
 - Store credentials locally (securely obfuscated) and support Chinese/English UI

+Security: Credentials are encrypted at rest using AES‑GCM with a device‑salted key derived via PBKDF2 and auto‑migrated from the previous obfuscation format.

 The app opens with a landing page.
 Click “Start Sync” to enter the step-by-step wizard: Connect Notion → Connect Lark → Map Fields → Sync.